Condition Menu

 When Will You Recover from Emotional Trauma?

 We want you to feel empowered to make the best choice for you.
-As you compare treatment centers, we encourage you to look at patient outcomes if they are made available.
+As you compare trauma treatment centers, we encourage you to look at patient outcomes if they are made available.

 For our patients, we find that most of the symptom reduction and relief occur within the first 11 days.
 As patients continue their psychotherapeutic work and learn new skills, the remaining levels of distress continue to drop.